pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 ```

-To get the order of issue creators, we need to associate the repository ID in `collection_items` with the real, 4.6-billion-row `github_events` table.
-It doesn’t look anything special, does it?
-Next, let's take a look at the execution plan.
-TiDB is compatible with MySQL syntax, so its execution plan structure looks very similar to that of MySQL.
+Next, let's look at the execution plan.
+TiDB is compatible with MySQL syntax, so its execution plan looks very similar to that of MySQL.

 In the figure below, notice the parts in red boxes.
-The data in the table `collection_items` is read through `distributed[row]`, which means this data is processed by TiDB’s row storage engine—TiKV;  and the data in the table `github_events` is read through `distributed[column]`, which means this data is processed by TiDB’s columnar storage engine—TiFlash.
+The data in the table `collection_items` is read through `distributed[row]`, which means this data is processed by TiDB’s row storage engine, TiKV.
+The data in the table `github_events` is read through `distributed[column]`, which means this data is processed by TiDB’s columnar storage engine, TiFlash.
 TiDB uses both row and columnar storage engines to execute the same SQL statement.
+This is so convenient for OSS Insight because it doesn’t have to split the query into two statements.

 <br/>